Dana94/2019-website/blog/images/git-commands.md

 `git remote add <tracking-name> <url>`

-Adding a new repo to track.
+Add a new repo to track.
 The example shows how to set up `origin` as the local project’s repo in GitHub.
 The url is the same used for cloning the project.

 ```shell
 ~/git-example (master)